minminli521527/mtDNA_annotation/README.md

 	$ makeblastdb -in tig_4.fasta -dbtype nucl -parse_seqids -hash_index
 	$ blastn -db tig_4.fasta -query tig_4.fasta -out tig_4_blast.out -outfmt 6 -perc_identity 99 -num_threads 8
 ###### the result file：tig_4_blast.out
-###### 第一列为Query(递交序列)，第二列为数据库序列(目标序列subejct)，第三列为: identity，第四列为：比对长度，第五列为：错配数，第六列为：gap数，第七列和第八列为：Query开始碱基位置和结束碱基位置，第九列和第十列为：Subject开始碱基位置和结束碱基位置，第十一列为：期望值，第十二列为：比对得分
+###### The first column is Query (submission sequence), the second column is the database sequence (target sequence subejct), the third column is: identity, the fourth column is: comparison length, the fifth column is: mismatch number, the sixth column For: gap number, the seventh and eighth columns are: Query start base position and end base position, the ninth and tenth columns are: Subject start base position and end base position, the eleventh column is : Expected value, the twelfth column is: Comparison score.
 	$ less tig_4_blast.out
 - * ### 3.2) tandem repeat
 - * #### 3.2.1) Use online software
-###### Tandem Repeats Finder（http://tandem.bu.edu/trf/trf.basic.submit.html） , 参数设置为默认。analyze and locate the tandem repeat sequence, the parameter setting is the default.
+###### Tandem Repeats Finder（http://tandem.bu.edu/trf/trf.basic.submit.html） , the parameters are set to default, analyze and locate the tandem repeat sequence, the parameter setting is the default.
 - * #### 3.2.2) using trf software
 ###### trf software installation
 	$ conda create -n trf trf -y